muslih-DIY/Devops/FileWatcher/README.md

 filewatch_service --> this file will be help to make the thing run in background

+in the filewatch_service change the "directory=/Projects/file_watcher" with your directory where you keep watchman.sh file

+please give execute permission to filewatch_service,watchman.sh

     service filewatch_service start <Directory/File to be watched>